Orientation reversal

 L: — You killed him!

 This choice of defense gives the speaker a militant or rebellious ethos.
-Such situations based on radically opposite values have a high dramatic potential, for example, the confrontation between Antigone and Creon in Sophocles’ play Antigone enacts such a situation of antiparastasis.
+Such situations based on radically opposed values have a high dramatic potential, for example, the confrontation between Antigone and Creon in Sophocles’ play Antigone enacts such a situation of antiparastasis.

 4. Paradiastole